 What this means is that website chat, and messaging channel engagement should be fully integrated into your into your marketing, sales, and customer service plans.

 In the coming years, content marketing will be what matters the most for business to business (B2B) and business to consumers (B2C) marketers which is independent of the organization or budget.

 The link among the frequency of publication (content), the chosen angle and the number of customer interactions proves the need to implement a communication, focused on learning material, disruptive and exploratory work for the customers.

-Chatbots are going to be one of the key ingredients to grab digital marketing success in 2018.
-Some of the trends to expect in 2018 are conversational API, messaging as a platform (MaaP), bot sites, and conversation copy.
+Chatbots are going to be one of the key ingredients to grab digital marketing success in the future.

 While Chatbots will continue to play their role in customer service, we can also expect to see those managing FAQs or providing 24/7 service in the near future.